404: Teenagers From Outer Space

 Estelle Getty is an actress best known for playing Sophia Petrillo on the TV sitcom The Golden Girls, which aired from 1985-1992.
 Myrna Loy was a glamorous actress who portrayed the witty Nora Charles in six Thin Man movies, opposite William Powell.
 (Thanks to Jessica Nelson for correcting Getty's character name.)

 [Sung.]
-It’s the new zoo revue, coming back at you, with quite an amazing tale, when the animals …
+It’s the new zoo revue, coming back at you, it's quite an amazing thing, when the animals up …

 See note on The New Zoo Revue, above.